Your clients rely on your designing, planning, and building expertise.

-Types of exposure that Architects, Engineers and Land Surveyors need to protection from:
+Types of exposure that Architects, Engineers and Land Surveyors need protection from:

 Professional liability: This is the big one.
-There is a huge potential for injury and death due to an error in design that results in structural, mechanical or process failure.
-There is also a massive liability with water damage & mold issues due to inadequate design.
-In order to prevent this exposure, ensure that all employees who design have appropriate accreditation and licensing, and also meet continuing education requirements.
+There is a huge potential for injury and death due to an error in design that results in structural, mechanical, or process failure.
+There is also a massive liability with water damage and mold issues due to inadequate design.
+In order to prevent this exposure, ensure that all employees who design have appropriate accreditation and licensing and that they meet continuing education requirements.
 The biggest reason lawsuits happen is because of simple mistakes made by the firm.
 The best way to prevent this is by having someone check the work.
 Make sure that calculations are checked and designs are reviewed internally by senior personnel.
 All design specifications must be followed and inspections regularly conducted.

 Document everything.
 Especially document all changes!
-They must be clearly marked and authorized by both the engineer/ architect and the customer.
-Sometimes client have concerns, so respond immediately and proactively to concerns expressed by clients both during and after the project is complete.
+They must be clearly marked and authorized by both the engineer/architect and the customer.
+Respond immediately and proactively to concerns expressed by clients both during and after the project is complete.

-Inland marine exposures: Do you travel to and from book keeping clients offices carrying your laptop, receivables, valuable papers and records?
-First you will need inland marine coverage.
-Second be sure to make duplicate copies of all important information and keep them stored off site.
+Inland marine exposures: Do you travel to and from clients' offices carrying your laptop, receivables, valuable papers, and records?
+First, you will need inland marine coverage.
+Second, be sure to make duplicate copies of all important information and keep them stored off site.

-Automobile liability exposure: Do you and your employees use vehicles during the performance of their work?
-Here are few suggestions to use.
-First do a motor vehicle record check on all employees before allowing them to drive company vehicles.
-Is there procedure / policy book for all drivers of company vehicles?
+Automobile liability exposure: Do you and your employees use vehicles in performing their work?
+Here are few suggestions.
+First, do a motor vehicle record check on all employees before allowing them to drive company vehicles.
+Is there procedure/policy book for all drivers of company vehicles?
 Be sure to get a commercial auto policy to protect your accounting business.

-Here is the minimum recommended engineering insurance coverages:
+Here are the minimum recommended engineering insurance coverages: